 - Use specific and recent examples from your career history throughout the paragraphs.

-- When providing examples, quantify improvements that you delivered.
+- When providing examples, quantify the improvements that you delivered.

-3. Print out your cover letter and proofread it from paper.
+3. Print out your cover letter and proofread it on paper.

 - Use this as a break from the familiar way your text looks on screen.

 - Check your paragraphs for widows (short lines, usually one word, at the end of the paragraph).

 - Tighten the lines by cutting wordiness where appropriate.